Foundations of regular variation on topological spaces: Product spaces

 \paragraph{Scaling along one component}

-A scaling along \emph{one component} in a product space is often useful in view of applications of the continuous mapping theorem.
-For instance, this is the case if one applies the continuous mapping theorem to a function $f(x,y)$ which is homogeneous in its first argument, but not in the second one.
-This will be applied later on in Section~\ref{sec:continuous-functions} to confirm the regular variation property in some examples.
+A scaling along \emph{one component} in a product space is often useful for applications of the continuous mapping theorem.
+For example, consider a pair $(\eta,\xi)\in\YY\times\XX$ where scaling is applied only to the second component.
+In this case, the ideal on the product space imposes no restriction on the first component, and so the regular variation of the pair means that $g(t)\E h(\eta,T_{t^{-1}}\xi)$ converges to a finite limit for all continuous bounded functions $h$ supported on $\YY\times B$ for $B$ from an ideal on $\XX$.
+Using the continuous mapping theorem, we can often establish regular variation for random elements of the form $f(\eta,\xi)$, where $f$ is a function homogeneous in its second argument.
+This approach will be used in the next section to derive a generalisation of Breiman's lemma and in Section~\ref{sec:continuous-functions} to establish the regular variation property of random functions.